 Across industries, experts agree that closing a sale requires the right strategies and tools, and improving your sales process translates to your business’s success.
 Many leaders have made sales enablement their priority, and the phrase is thrown around a lot in the business world.
-But what is it really?
+But what is sales enablement?

 Sales enablement can mean a laundry list of things.
 At its core, though, it means providing your sales team the resources it needs to perform at a higher level.
 It’s a concept, strategy, and culture that in practice offers solutions to problems the sales team has.